 On top of this tripod I usually use an Induro ball-head that’s no longer made but very similar to the Induro BHD2 Ballhead.
 This combo is rock solid, very little vibration and steady in blustery weather.

 In my testing so far, it’s shown itself to be quite steady and stable, although not as much of either as my Induro sticks.
 Definitely good enough for most work so far.
-It’s not as rigid as the Induro is, but it’s more than good enough, and it’s much more compact and easier to handle.
-I’ve recently bought a second one primarily for use with my birding spotting scope, but I can repurpose it for my second camera when I want to.
+I’ve even put the Big Bertha on it and found it to be stable to use, I never felt it would fall over and I didn’t see signs of camera shake in the images.

-If you’re looking for a good, portable, stable and light tripod, try the Vanguard.
-In using it the last few months I’ve been quite impressed, especially at the price.
+So if you’re looking for a good, portable, stable and light tripod, try the Vanguard.
 If you need something beefier the Induro sticks work quite well.
 Both live in the car with me, but the Vanguard increasingly is the one I haul out to carry with me in the field.

 Both of those tripods have ballheads on them, but sometimes, you need a different type of head.
 When working with really big and heavy lenses, you’ll find aiming and securing a ballhead to be a challenge and most photographers end up shifting to a gimbal, which uses a pair of pivots to allow free motion of the lens — if you want to shoot wildlife or birds in motion, you’ll end the day doing so with a ballhead grumpy and frustrated, but the gimbal makes moving the lens to follow movement a lot easier.
 Unfortunately the gimbal most people recommend, by Waverly, is $500, and out of my budget.
 I was able to find one by an asian manufacturer, the Opteka GH1 Professional Gimbal Tripod Head for $100 so I gave it a shot.
 I’ve been really happy with it, especially at the price.
 The motion isn’t quite as smooth as the Waverly but it’s smooth enough, and it’s rock solid and feels well-built.
 It lets you lock down the camera when you’re not moving it, and there are adjustments to center the weight of the camera and lens on it for balance.
 Overall, it’s a great value.